MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamTemplate.md

 ## SYNOPSIS

 This cmdlet lets you provision a new team template for use in Microsoft Teams.
-Learn more about team templates [here](https://docs.microsoft.com/MicrosoftTeams/get-started-with-teams-templates-in-the-admin-console).
+To learn more about team templates, see [Get started with Teams templates in the admin center](MicrosoftTeams/get-started-with-teams-templates-in-the-admin-console).

 ## SYNTAX